RHL-WEX/hrl-2024/README.md

 ### Hi:

-I am Ruihang Liu, a student from Boston University currently pursuing a Bachelor of Art/Master of Science joint degree.
+I am Ruihang Liu, a student from Boston University currently pursuing a Bachelor of Art/Master of Science joint degree in Computer Science.

 - 🔭 I’m currently working on a social media application for filmlovers.
 - 🌱 I’m currently learning/exploring Flutter.